JayP09/TragicSimpBot/README.md

   >This module implements pseudo-random number generators for various distributions.

 - **Discord.py :**
-  >A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+  >A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.This discord libraryy revolves around the concept of event.

 - **Requests :**
   >The requests library is the de facto standard for making HTTP requests in Python